+[This Edited Translation was published recently in:

+Branko Mikasinovich, ed., Serbian Satire and Aphorisms (USA: New Avenue Books, 2017), pp. 519-531]

 DEJAN STOJANOVIC (1959-)

 Stojanovic is a poet, essayist, philosopher and former journalist.
 His poetry books include “Circling,” “The Sun Watches the Sun,” “The Creator,” “The Shape,” “Dance of Time,” and others.
 In addition to poetry and prose, he has worked as a correspondent for the Serbian weekly magazine “Viewpoint.”
 His book of interviews from 1990 to 1992 in Europe and America, entitled “Conversations,” included interviews with several major American writers, including Nobel Laureate Saul Bellow, Charles Simić and Steve Tesich.